dermasmid/scrapetube/docs/index.rst

 Welcome to List youtube channel's documentation!
 ================================================
-This module was originally made to get a list of all the videos from a Yuotube channle, but was then extended to include some other functionality.
+This module was originally made to get a list of all the videos from a Youtube channel, but was then extended to include some other functionality.

 With this module you can: